Rigidity of harmonic functions on the supercritical percolation cluster

 \begin{remark} An explicit value for the stochastic integrability exponent $s > 0$ could be obtained from the proof, and we believe that the argument could be modified so as to optimize this parameter.
 The exponent is not equal to $1$ due to the definition of well-connected boxes which for instance includes that mesoscopic boxes of size $N^{1/(400)}$ (with $400 = (10 d)^2$ in two dimensions) are crossing.
 Nevertheless, writing the result in the form of~\eqref{eq:prop:disjoint-paths-to-infinty-exponential} simplifies the proof and is sufficient for our purposes. \end{remark}

 The proof of Proposition~\ref{prop:disjoint-paths-to-infinty-exponential} relies on a auxiliary percolation process on the renormalized lattice defined as follows.
-We first introduce a definition and say a box $(x + Q_R)$ is called {\it very good} if the following occurs: \begin{itemize} \item The box $(x + Q_R)$ is well-connected, as in Proposition \ref{prop:well-connected}. \item The box $(x + Q_R)$ contains Kesten channels (following the terminology from \cite{isoperimetry-mathieu-remy}): there is a partition of $(x + Q_R)$ into $R^{1/2}$ disjoint horizontal and vertical rectangles (channels) of short side length $R^{1/2}$ and long side length $R$ such that each channel contains an open path which connects the faces of the rectangles.
+We first introduce a definition and say a box $(x + Q_R)$ is called {\it very good} if the following occurs: \begin{itemize} \item The box $(x + Q_R)$ is well-connected, as in Proposition \ref{prop:well-connected}. \item The box $(x + Q_R)$ contains Kesten channels (following the terminology from \cite{isoperimetry-mathieu-remy}): there is a partition of $(x + Q_R)$ into $R^{1/2}$ disjoint horizontal rectangles (channels) and disjoint vertical channels (which may intersect the horizontal channels) of short side length $R^{1/2}$ and long side length $R$ such that each channel contains an open path which connects the faces of the rectangles.
+(See Figure \ref{fig:horizontal-kesten-channels}.) \item The box $(x + Q_R)$ contains horizontal Kesten channels (following the terminology from \cite{isoperimetry-mathieu-remy}): there is a partition of $(x + Q_R)$ into $R^{1/2}$ disjoint horizontal rectangles (channels) of short side length $R^{1/2}$ and long side length $R$ such that each channel contains an open path which connects the faces of the rectangles.